 As Jon Ronson points out in his book ‘So You’ve Been Publicly Shamed’, public shaming ended in the UK and the US in the late 1830’s.
 Yet, with the rise of social media, we’ve seen a new wave of public shaming and scandal.
-Sure, we’re not dragging people out to the public square in the centre of town anymore, but much like the tides come in and go out, the world is moving from one shaming and scandal to the next at insatiable pace in our digital existence.
+Sure, we’re not dragging people out to the public square in the centre of town anymore, but much like the tides come in and go out, the digital world is moving from one shaming and scandal to the next at insatiable pace.

-On the other hand, it has created an emphasis on transparency, it’s asking more of brands and leaders and it’s giving people the ability to share and hear more varied opinions and expertise on a range of important topics.
-Where once the information we received was through very specific channels and limited, now there are more people creating their own platforms and adding to the diversity of global conversation.
+On the other hand, it has created an emphasis on transparency.
+It’s asking more of brands and leaders and it’s giving people the ability to share and hear more varied opinions and expertise on a range of important topics.
+Where once the information we received was through very specific channels, now there are more people creating their own platforms and adding to the diversity of global conversation.

 The key of course, and a conversation for another day, is how we utilise this new-found power.
 For example, as influential leaders, are we creating environments that amplify problems?
 Or, are we approaching our discourse from a problem-solving perspective in a way that progresses the world forward?

-How this relates to the topic at hand, brand reinvention, specifically, is that this new phenomenon is influencing leadership thinking.
+How this relates to the topic at hand – brand reinvention – is that this new phenomenon is influencing leadership thinking.
 Some brands and leaders are already dealing with the fallout of public scrutiny, others are sitting on their hands wondering if they’re next, and the smart brands are being proactive and thinking deeply about how they can reinvent themselves to ensure they are meeting consumer expectations now and into the future.

 Reasons why brand reinventions miss the mark